mP1/j2cl-java-util-Locale/README.md

 # j2cl java.util.Locale

-This project aims to provide a mostly complete `java.util.Locale` supporting parsing of language tags and extracting individual components as well as a helper to simply a locale and try again from a tag to value source.
-The `Locale` will honour some languages which have two forms such as `he` and its alternate form `iw` with the getter always resolving to `iw` to match the JRE behaviour.

-Generally complex variants such as `ja-JP-u-ca-japanese-x-lvariant-JP` and unusual exceptions such as `no-NO-NY` remain unknown and behaviour such as `Locale#toLanguageTag` will be different.

-### Missing functionality

-Many methods are missing, this subset is meant to support locating a `Locale` using any combination of its components.
-All `java.util.Locale` constants except for `ROOT` are not available, to fetch a selected `Locale` use `Locale.forLanguageTag`.
+This project aims to provide a mostly complete `java.util.Locale` supporting most but not all features.

+- See [j2cl-java-util-locale-annotation-processor](https://github.com/mP1/j2cl-java-util-locale-annotation-processor) for more info about selecting which currencies get bundled.
+- All constants except ROOT have been removed.
+- Locales with two forms such as `he` and `iw` is honoured.
+- Complex Locales which include variants such as `ja-JP-u-ca-japanese-x-lvariant-JP` are not supported.
+- Unusual exceptions such as `no-NO-NY` remain.
+- Locale#toLanguageTag should be basically the same.
+- Locale#forLanguage is limited to parsing language tags without variants and works best with only language, country and script components.
+- Serialization is not supported, and all support classes and forms including magic methods such as `writeReplace` are removed.

+## Available methods

+Most but not all methods are available.
+Some of the more complex such as `Locale#getDisplayName` have been removed.

+- TODO

-### Transpiling
+## Transpiling

 The `j2cl-maven-plugin` will shade the source during the transpile phase, so `walkingkooka.j2cl.java.util.Locale` is available to the runtime as `java.util.Locale`.

-### Serialization

-Serialization is not supported, and all support classes and forms including magic methods such as `writeReplace` are removed.